 Electrical Engineering Electrical engineering students work in a wide spectrum of activities covering many fields, including: avionics, process control systems, communication systems, information processing, instrumentation and measurement systems, digital systems and power systems.
 Electrical engineers are involved in the design of many items that range from the commonplace to the extraordinary.
 Bachelor of Science in Electrical Engineering (BSEE)

 Industrial Engineering Industrial engineering is concerned with looking at the "big picture" of systems that allow organizations and individuals to perform at their best.
 Industrial engineers bridge the gap between management and operations.
 They focus on process improvement, deal with and motivate people and decide what tools should be used and how they should be used.
 Bachelor of Science in Industrial Engineering (BSIE)

-Engineering for Manufacture Manufacturing engineering transforms raw materials, parts and subassemblies into intermediate and final products through the use of people, capital, processes, machinery and operations, following a well-organized plan for each activity.
+Manufacturing Engineering Manufacturing engineering transforms raw materials, parts and subassemblies into intermediate and final products through the use of people, capital, processes, machinery and operations, following a well-organized plan for each activity.
 This branch of engineering involves designing, planning and using state-of-the-art technologies in the production of the highest quality products while assuring a competitive level of productivity.
-Bachelor of Science in Engineering for Manufacture (BSEM)
+Bachelor of Science in Manufacturing Engineering

 Mechanical Engineering As one of the broadest engineering fields, mechanical engineers are found in virtually all industries, including: aircraft, automotive, medical, energy, building, agricultural and consumer products.
 They design products for machines and processes for manufacturing.
 They analyze, test and develop these products, machines and manufacturing processes to attain the best performance reliability within regulations to meet the cost and time limits.
 Bachelor of Science in Mechanical Engineering (BSME)